abhishek-paliwal/Building-AI-Final-Project/README.md

-# Project Title

-Final project for the Building AI course (SEO - Finding possible predictive parameters for top ranking in Google, using NLP)
+# SEO - Finding possible predictive parameters for top ranking in Google using NLP (Final project for the Building AI course)

 ## Summary